Floss Boss

 All the UI animations were created in RIVE, allowing them to be interactable .
 I worked with developers to import the animations into HTML and trigger the interactions via JavaScript

-This is a look behind the scenes at how the state machines are wired and hooked up!
+Here’s a look behind the scenes at how the state machines are wired and hooked up!
+Everything was done with simple inputs, before Data Binding became the standard.

 Outside of animation and UI, I also handled the project's music and sound.
+I set out to create an energetic minute-long song that captured a jazzy underwater vibe.
 Take a listen to the Shrimply Flossin', the gameplay theme for Floss Boss!

 0:00/1:34